 (e) require the person submitting the disclosure statement to give the Registrar any additional information the Registrar reasonably requires, and then act under paragraph (a), (b), (c) or (d).

-(6) The Registrar may approve a disclosure statement with or without conditions.
+(6) The Registrar may approve a disclosure statement submitted under subsection (1) or (2A) with or without conditions.

-(7) Subject to subsection (8), the Registrar approves of a disclosure statement by giving written notice of the approval of the statement to the person who submitted the draft statement to the Registrar.
+(7) Subject to subsection (8), the Registrar approves of a disclosure statement submitted under subsection (1) or (2A) by giving written notice of the approval of the statement to the person who submitted the draft statement to the Registrar.

-(8) The Registrar is taken to have approved the disclosure statement as submitted to the Registrar unless at least 5 days before the date specified in the written statement submitted under subsection (2), the Registrar gives written notice to the person who submitted the draft statement that the Registrar —
+(8) The Registrar is taken to have approved a disclosure statement as submitted to the Registrar under subsection (1) or (2A) unless at least 5 days before the date specified in the written statement submitted under subsection (2), the Registrar gives written notice to the person who submitted the draft statement that the Registrar —

 (a) has approved an amended or different disclosure statement; or